 I traveled extensively in the United States when I was a kid…up to 43 States at last count.
 I then became a horse-obsessed girl, and spent days/weeks/months doing nothing but riding and cleaning up horse sh*t.
 But I needed a break, so I exchanged one obsession for another.
 After my first trip to Tanzania in 2006, I was hooked.
 And I’m also a bit of an obsessive organizer, so travel planning came naturally.
 Sticky notes with lists (yes, I still write many things down by hand…the horror) make me unusually happy.
 As I’ve gradually been able to travel more and more, I’ve truly realized how much I love researching hotels, reading travel blogs/forums, and booking air tickets.
 And actually travel, of course.
 Dear husband (DH) and I were married in 2013, and while he is not a planner, he indulges me (usually…and probably within reason).
 This wouldn’t be complete without mentioning our dog: we have an adorable Jack Russell-poodle, that will obviously make a few cameos as she runs our life.
 If you know her, you know I’m not kidding and actually underplaying the horribly controlling nature of our parent-pet relationship.

 Because TravelSaurus was taken.

 For a second of seriousness: I really enjoy to write and want to provide tips, stories, pics, and practical information to people–like us–that work full time but also like to see the world or explore where they live.
 Just because you only have a few days or 2 weeks doesn’t mean you can’t travel!
 But it does mean that your travel may need to be well-organized, carefully planned (and packed), and heavily prioritized.
-So much to see, so much to learn.

 Speaking of Other Things To Do…